duckietown/book-devmanual-software/src/beginner/dtproject/add-your-code.md

 This will show the following message:

 ```
+==> Entrypoint
-The environment variable VEHICLE_NAME is not set.
-Using '774a2521b42e'.
+   INFO: The environment variable VEHICLE_NAME is not set.
+Using '...'.
-Adding /code/my-program to PYTHONPATH
-Adding /code/dt-commons to PYTHONPATH
-Activating services broadcast...
-Done!
+   WARNING: robot_type file does not exist.
+Using 'duckiebot' as default type.
+   WARNING: robot_configuration file does not exist.
+   INFO: Network configured successfully.
+<== Entrypoint
+==> Launching app...

 Hello World!

-Deactivating services broadcast...
-Done!
+<== App terminated!
 ```

-Congratulations!
+**Congratulations!**
 You just built and run your own Duckietown-compliant Docker image.